-Presently, their non-fiction writing investigates the idea of digital folklores, in which the Internet changes and amplifies the impact and trajectories of classical folktales.
-In their off time, Katherine writes about the weather, the gutters, and the internal turmoil of anonymous nomads in vague spaces.
+Presently, my non-fiction writing investigates the idea of digital folklores, in which the Internet changes and amplifies the impact and trajectories of classical folktales.
+In my off time, I write about the weather, the gutters, and the internal turmoil of anonymous nomads in vague spaces.

 Linkedin